Field Sobriety Tests in California

-The officer who administers a field sobriety test looks for signs of unsteadiness and listens for strange comments that could indicate intoxication.
+The officer who administers a field sobriety test in California looks for signs of unsteadiness and listens for strange comments that could indicate intoxication.
 Although each test is somewhat unique, they each share one thing in common: they should not be taken.

 Subjective Evidence is One-Sided

 There is no science behind the methods of a field sobriety test in California.
 Rather than working with concrete evidence of sobriety or inebriation, the conclusion is entirely up to the police officer giving the tests.
 Evidence that is purely subjective cannot be fair and balanced.
 If you agree to take a field sobriety test in California, in essence, all you are doing is agreeing to give the prosecution some free evidence to use against you later.
 If you refuse the tests respectfully, you hand them no such advantage.